 Happy Green Monday!
 To be honest, I didn’t really even know that was a thing until this morning – and I guess it’s just a…second Cyber Monday?
 Hm-kay.
-Well, we’re celebrating “Green Monday” AND our usual Make Something Monday with TWO, count ’em TWO simple and lover-ly holiday projects that will leave you with the cutest darn eco-friendly gifts you ever did see.
+Well, we’re celebrating “Green Monday” with TWO, count ’em TWO simple and lover-ly holiday projects that will leave you with the cutest darn eco-friendly gifts you ever did see.
 So if you by chance are not standing in a line somewhere waiting to see Star Wars tonight, grab your kiddos and make these with us!

-Tonight I’m finishing up 2 projects – one is a wrap and one is a gift, and they go sooooo well together!
+Tonight I’m finishing up a DIY wrapping and an eco-friendly gift, and they go sooooo well together!

-THIS is SO EASY.
-And SUCH a good project for kids and SUCH a good way to repurpose an old around-the-house item.
-I love putting together themes for my gift decoration, but the numerous bags of torn through wrapping paper that end up going right to recycling every year really bum me out.
-When its pages from that old enormous phonebook brick though??
+THIS is SO EASY, such a good holiday project for kids, a wonderful way to repurpose an old around-the-house item.
+I love putting together themes for my gift decoration, but the numerous bags of torn-through wrapping paper that end up going right to recycling every year really bum me out.
+When its pages from that already out-of-date enormous phonebook brick??
 Not so much!

-To make your own phonebook wrapping paper you’ll need:
+To make your own DIY phonebook wrapping paper you’ll need:

 - An old phonebook (or even just pages you never use)